 - Go to “My campaigns”.
 Log in to your SendPulse account and navigate to “My campaigns.”

 - Select the necessary campaign.
 After that, select the email campaign you want to track from your list.

 - Monitor campaign statistics.
-Track your various email campaign statistics such as: emails delivered, email open rate, CTR, spam complaint, error statistics, etc. With error stat, you can find out the reasons why your emails have failed to reach the inbox.
-These include spam, “temporarily unavailable,” “address doesn’t exist,” “mailbox full,” and “marked spam by user.”
+Track your various email campaign statistics such as emails delivered, open rate, CTR, spam complaint, error statistics, etc. With error stat, you can find out the reasons why your emails have failed to reach the inbox.
+These include spam, “temporarily unavailable,” “address doesn’t exist,” “mailbox full,” and “marked spam by a user.”